vuejs/vetur/rfcs/002-monorepo-support.md

 - Implementation PR: (leave this empty)

 # Summery
-How to achieve monorepo, subfolder, mulit repos support?
+How to achieve monorepo, sub-folders, multi-repos support?

 # Basic example
 a configuration in `vetur.config.js`.